-[Editors Note] A friend of mine over in Manila is an avid practicer of Filipino Knife Fighting wrote this article and asked me if I’d share it with our community (Keep in mind that these aren’t my views and I am definitely not a trained knife fighter).
+[Editors Note] A friend of mine over in Manila who is an avid practicer of using knives as a weapon wrote this article and asked me if I’d share these knife fighting techniques and tips with our community (Keep in mind that these aren’t my views and I am definitely not a trained knife fighter).
 It’s definitely got some interesting points and I thought you guys and gals might enjoy it.
-Let me know what you think about this fighting style in the comments below:

 1. The Knife is Lethal